sonic-net/sonic-gnmi/doc/grpc_telemetry.md

 Refer to [SONiC data schema](https://github.com/Azure/sonic-swss-common/blob/master/common/schema.h) for more info about DB and table.

+For data not available in DBs, we designate top name "OTHERS" for that category of data, paths like platform/cpu or proc/loadavg follow it to represent the full path.

 # gRPC operations for data telemetry in SONiC
 As mentioned at the beginning, SONiC gRPC data telemetry is largely based on gNMI protocol,  the GetRquest/GetResponse and SubscribeRequest/SubscribeResponse RPC have been implemented.
 Since SONiC doesn't have complete YANG data model yet, the DB, TABLE, KEY and Field path hierarchy is used as path to uniquely identify the configuration/state and counter data.